mbpcoder/world/README.md

   * Get provinces and cities for any country.
   * Lightweight and optimized for performance.
   * Fully compatible with Laravel and PHP applications.
+  * PHP Country list
+  * Get all country list
+  * Get all cities as array
+  * Gte country from city

 ## Installation
 Install via [Composer](https://getcomposer.org):